-As of January 31, 2007, we had \$20,114,000 in cash and cash equivalents on hand compared to \$17,182,000 at April 30, 2006.
-Although we have sufficient cash on hand to meet our planned obligations through at least November 2007 based on our current projections, our development efforts are highly dependent on our ability to raise additional capital to support our future operations.
+As of July 31, 2007, we had \$30,635,000 in cash and cash equivalents on hand compared to \$16,044,000 at April 30, 2007.
+Although we have sufficient cash on hand to meet our planned obligations through at least fiscal year 2008 based on our current projections, our development efforts are highly dependent on our ability to raise additional capital to support our future operations.

-We have expended substantial funds on the development of our product candidates and we have incurred negative cash flows from operations for the majority of our years since inception.
+We have expended substantial funds on the development of our product candidates and we have incurred negative cash flows from operations for the majority of years since our inception.
 Since inception, we have financed our operations primarily through the sale of our common stock and issuance of convertible debt, which has been supplemented with payments received from various licensing collaborations and through the revenues generated by Avid.
 We expect negative cash flows from operations to continue until we are able to generate sufficient revenue from contract manufacturing services provided by Avid and/or from the sale and/or licensing of our products under development.

-Revenues earned by Avid during the nine months ended January 31, 2007 and 2006 amounted to \$1,381,000 and \$2,227,000, respectively.
-We expect that Avid will continue to generate revenues which should partially offset our consolidated cash flows used in operations, although we expect those near term revenues will be insufficient to cover total anticipated cash flows used in operations.
-In addition, revenues that may be generated from the sale and/or licensing of our products under development are always uncertain.
-Therefore, our ability to continue our clinical trials and development efforts is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to support our future operations beyond November 2007.
+Revenues earned by Avid during the three months ended July 31, 2007 and 2006 amounted to \$1,621,000 and \$398,000, respectively.
+We expect that Avid will continue to generate revenues which should partially offset our consolidated cash flows used in operations, although we expect those near-term revenues will be insufficient to cover total anticipated cash flows used in operations.
+In addition, revenues from the sale and/or licensing of our products under development are always uncertain.
+Therefore, our ability to continue our clinical trials and development efforts is highly dependent on the amount of cash and cash equivalents on hand combined with our ability to raise additional capital to support our future operations beyond fiscal year 2008.

-We may raise additional capital through the registered offer and sale of shares of our common stock.
-At January 31, 2007, we had approximately 5,031,000 shares available for possible future registered transactions under two separate shelf registration statements.
-Also, during January 2007, we filed a separate registration statement on Form S-3, File Number 333-139975, which allows us to issue, from time to time, in one or more offerings, shares of our common stock for proceeds up to \$30,000,000.
+We may raise additional capital through the sale of shares of our common stock, and as of July 31, 2007, we had approximately 5,031,000 shares available for possible future registered transactions under two separate registration statements.
+In addition, during January 2007, we filed a separate registration statement on Form S-3, File Number 333-139975, which allows us to issue, from time to time, in one or more offerings, shares of our common stock for remaining proceeds of up to \$7,500,000.
 However, given uncertain market conditions and the volatility of our stock price and trading volume, we may not be able to sell our securities at prices or on terms that are favorable to us, if at all.